 Park staff, cooperators, and volunteers are removing iceplant and replanting cleared areas with native plants grown from island-collected seed.
 Native species to be restored include coreopsis, alkali heath, gum plant, yarrow, needlegrass, California barley, giant ryegrass, live-forever, buckwheat, and goldenbush.

 A combination of effective and environmentally sensitive methods will be used to remove iceplant, while encouraging re-growth of native species.
 Methods include hand and mechanical removal, use of herbicide, and solarization (covering iceplant to exclude light and intensely heat it).
 State-licensed personnel will apply approved herbicide in select areas, following strict protocols to protect sensitive plants and animals.

-The park plans on completing this restoration work by 2016— the Centennial of the National Park Service.
-To meet this goal volunteers will be critical to the success of this effort.
+Volunteers will be critical to the success of this effort.
 We are recruiting community groups, schools, and individuals to assist with removing the non-native iceplant and replacing it with native plants.
 For information or to volunteer, visit Volunteer.